Aging Studies

 AGST 500.
 MULTIDISCIPLINARY STUDIES IN AGING.
 4 Credits.

-This course provides a multi-disciplinary approach to examining social, economic, health, long term care, cultural and diversity issues related to aging.
-Resources and services designed to support healthy aging will be reviewed.
+Provides a multi-disciplinary approach to examining social, economic, health, long term care, cultural, and diversity issues related to aging.
+Resources and services designed to support healthy aging are reviewed.

 AGST 510.
 MINORITY PERSPECTIVES IN AGING.
 4 Credits.

-This course provides a critical examination of the variation in the aging experience of older minorities in the United States.
-It is designed to meet some of the major needs of gerontology students, teachers, researchers, and service providers.
+Provides a critical examination of the variation in the aging experience of older minorities in the United States.
+Designed to meet some of the major needs of gerontology students, teachers, researchers, and service providers.
 The primary emphasis is on the identification of the basic elements and characteristics of older adults, with particular attention to the conditions associated with some variations in minority elders.

 AGST 515.
 INTRODUCTION TO PALLIATIVE CARE.
 4 Credits.